 \subsection{Veronese trick}

-Since the regions are bounded by hyperplanes, we can replace them by sets defined on the zeroes of a polynomial.
+Since the regions are bounded by hyperplanes, we can replace them by sets defined as zeroes of a polynomial.
 This is better illustrated with an example, as in the following corollary, in which we consider a line as a degenerate case of a circle with center at infinity.

 \begin{corollary} Let $\mu_1, \dots, \mu_7$ be seven finite measures on $\rr^2$, each absolutely continuous with respect to the Lebesgue measure.
 There exist two concentric circles, a line and a vertical line whose union induces a chessboard coloring that bisects each measure. \end{corollary}